Posted by marilynch

 - Need to warm up with a hot shower?
 See where to shower and change.

-- Bike-and-ride tips–transportation for you and your bike if the weather turns too intense.
+- Bike-and-ride tips–transportation for you and your bike if the weather is too intense.

 - Rain affects visibility!
 Consider high-visibility apparel and accessories.